pw4rn3r/ECE382/labs/lab6/index.md

 Consider the interface you'll want to create to your motors.
 Do you want to move each motor invidiually (`moveLeftMotorForward()`)?
 Or do you want to move them together (`moveRobotForward()`)?

+When you create your schematic, you can use MS Paint, fritzing.org, or any other such drawing program of your choice.

 ## Notes

 ### Motor Control Suggestions